minisbett/ultimate-osu-server-switcher/docs/README.md

   NOTE: The certificate should be base64 encoded (.cer file extension) <br>
   If your certificate has the file extension .crt, use [this tutorial](https://support.comodo.com/index.php?/Knowledgebase/Article/View/361/17/how-do-i-convert-crt-file-into-the-microsoft-cer-format) to convert the .crt certificate to a .cer certificate.
 - The server icon (It should be sized 48x48 due to performance)
-3. Create an issue with the label "server request".
+3. Create an issue **with the label "server request"**.
 Please do not create a pull request as it would break our workflow.
 Thanks :)

 # Get your server featured (Partnership)